Skyway666/Input-Combos/README.md

 as to make a interesting design, and this requires additional ways to input actions out of the basic ones.

 For example, the most commun input combination is the "Hadouken" input, which requires the player to input "down" -> "down-forward" -> "forward" -> "punch" in order to trigger the special actions.
 Peaple tend to mistakenly call this a
-"combo", but while the special moves triggered by input combinations can be part of combos, they are not combos by themselves.
+"combo", but while the special moves triggered by input combinations can be part of combos, they are not combos by themselves. (_**insert visual support**_)